 My shelter can take animals.
 How can we help?

-Shelters outside of impacted areas able to transport or take in adoptable animals are encouraged to reach out and let those in need know that you can help.
+Only adoptable animals in disaster-impacted shelters are immediately available for transport.
+All disaster animals are held to give their families time to find their pets.
+Shelters outside of impacted areas able to transport or take in adoptable animals are encouraged to reach out and let those in need know you can help.

 I heard that a particular city or area needs help.
 Can you help?